Handle decompositions for a class of closed orientable PL 4-manifolds: Semi simple crystallizations of closed 4-manifolds

-If $q=4$ then the non-zero $\beta_2$ is only given by the space in Figure \ref{fig:figure1} consisting four triangles, say $A_{i_1}, A_{i_2},A_{i_3}$ and $A_{i_4}$, which is PL-homeomorphic to a CW-complex consists of one $l$-cell, for each $l$, $0 \leq l \leq 2$.
-Now, to write the Handle decomposition we work in the general case, that is, we do not restrict ourselves to the condition with $|A_i|=1.$
+If $5 \leq q \leq 8$ then we claim that the fundamental group of $T$ is trivial.
+For, we let $l_i$, $r_i$ and $d_i$ be the the edges with end points $\{0,2\}$, $\{0,3\}$ and $\{2,3\}$ respectively, for $i \in \{1,2\}$.
+It follows from the Pigeonhole principle that the loops $l_1l_2$, $r_1r_2$ or $d_1d_2$ are contractible.
+Therefore, the fundamental group of $T$ is trivial, which contradicts the Lemma \ref{lemma:rk1}.
+If $q <4$ then $\beta_2(T)$ is zero by finding second homology group manually and thus this possibility is not included in Case $B$.
+If $q=4$ then the non-zero $\beta_2(T)$ is given by only the space in Figure \ref{fig:figure1(chapter5)} consisting of four triangles, say $A_{i_1}, A_{i_2},A_{i_3}$ and $A_{i_4}$, which is PL-homeomorphic to a CW-complex consisting of one $l$-cell, for each $l$, $0 \leq l \leq 2$.
+Thus, there exists only one subcollection in Case $B$.
+Now to write a handle decomposition we work in the general case, that is, we do not restrict ourselves to the condition with $|A_i|=1.$